The Surprising Difficulty of Search in Model-Based Reinforcement Learning: The Challenge of Search

 \item {\parfillskip=0pt \textbf{Model accuracy alone does not determine whether search improves performance.} Contrary to expectations, adding MPC to MR.Q~\citep{fujimoto2025towards} degrades its performance, despite MR.Q having a more accurate model than TD-MPC2~\citep{hansen2024td}, a method where MPC proves beneficial~(\Cref{sec:acc_and_perf}). }

-\item \textbf{Search induces distribution shift.} We show that simply using MPC for data collection introduces overestimation bias that degrades value function quality~(\Cref{sec:overestimation}). \end{enumerate} Together, these findings motivate the need for methods that explicitly address these challenges rather than focusing solely on improving model accuracy.
+\item \textbf{Search induces overestimation bias.} We show that simply replacing the learned policy with MPC when collecting data introduces overestimation bias that degrades value function quality~(\Cref{sec:overestimation}). \end{enumerate} Together, these findings motivate the need for methods that explicitly address these challenges rather than focusing solely on improving model accuracy.